scrawlon/scrawlon.github.io/_portfolio_projects/dielectric.md

 ---

 Dielectric is one of Compulse's longest running web client's.
-In fact, the site was once hosted as static html pages on our old servers at
+In fact, the site was once hosted as static html pages on servers at
 <a
 href="http://sbgi.net/compulse/"
-title="Sinclair Digital Solutions" target="\_blank">Sinclair Digital Solutions before Compulse Integrated Marketing existed as separate entity.</a>
+title="Sinclair Digital Solutions" target="\_blank">Sinclair Digital Solutions</a>
+before Compulse Integrated Marketing existed as separate entity.
-Sinclair hosted hundreds of local network television affiliate landing pages on those servers as well.
-A couple years ago they made the decision to take those servers offline and move all those sites.
+Sinclair had also hosted most of their local network television affiliate web sites on those servers as well.
+A couple years ago they decided to take those servers offline and move all those sites.

 It's a rare occasion that time and resources are extended to make improvements in a large corporate ecosystem.
 Since the content needed to be moved, and that